Discover WILD New Hampshire Day

 The goal of Tick Free NH is to raise awareness about the risk of tick encounters and educate the public on how to avoid ticks and prevent being bitten by one.

-Adult-stage deer ticks ARE ACTIVE!
+Adult-stage deer ticks ARE HUNGRY!

 Everyone in New Hampshire is at risk of being bitten by a tick.